 RZ358

-Congenital hyperinsulinism (CHI) is a rare pediatric genetic disorder characterized by excessive production of insulin by the pancreas.
+Congenital hyperinsulinism (HI) is a rare pediatric genetic disorder characterized by excessive production of insulin by the pancreas.
 If left untreated, elevated insulin levels can cause extreme hypoglycemic (low blood sugar) events, increasing the risk of neurologic and developmental complications, including persistent feeding problems, learning disabilities, recurrent seizures, brain damage or even death.

 Publications